-A punch list is a vital step in any home renovation project.
+A punch list is a vital step in any home renovation project and all of the best siding contractors in St Louis will provide you with a project completion walkthrough.
 That should make you, as a homeowner, feel secure in knowing that your project will be 100% complete before you make your final payment.

 What Could Be On an Exterior Siding Punch List?